-3. Copper Loop Lead-In Conductor.
+4. Copper Loop Lead-In Conductor.

-Use conductor that is a No. 14 AWG stranded polyethylene insulated twisted pair with a foil shield or as recommended by the detector manufacturer, and place it in a common conduit with power and control circuit cable without interference.
+Use copper loop lead-in conductor that is a No. 14 AWG stranded polyethylene insulated twisted pair with a foil shield, or as recommended by the detector manufacturer, and place it in a common conduit with power and control circuit cable without interference.